1995 Okinawa rape incident: Aftermath

 The three men served prison terms in Japanese prisons and were released during 2003 and then given Other Than Honorable discharge from the military.
 After release, Rodrico Harp decried prison conditions in Japan and said that the electronics assembly prison labor he was forced to do amounted to slave labor.

 Ledet, whom the panel of Japanese judges concluded did not commit rape in 1995, died in 2006 in an apparent murder–suicide in the United States.
 He was found in the third-floor apartment of Lauren Cooper, a junior Kennesaw State University student and acquaintance whom he had apparently raped and murdered by strangulation.
 He then ended his own life by using a knife to slice open his veins at the elbows.

 In 2008, a movie named The First Breath of Tengan Rei based on the Okinawa incident was released.

 In December 2011, then-Defense Minister Yasuo Ichikawa was the subject of a censure motion from the opposition Liberal Democratic Party for failing to know the details of the rape.
 This followed his subordinate Satoshi Tanaka speaking with reporters in a tavern and using euphemisms for rape to discuss relocating the U.S. Marine Corps Air Station Futenma.
 Satoshi Tanaka was terminated as director of the Okinawa Defense Bureau, and in the cabinet reshuffle of January 13, 2012, Ichikawa was replaced by Naoki Tanaka.

 John Junkerman, director of Hellfire: A Journey from Hiroshima, expressed interest in interviewing both of the surviving perpetrators for his film about Okinawa's contentious history with its U.S. military presence.
-In attempting to get into contact with Gill and his wife Felicia L Gill in Houston, Texas where he works as a trucker, however, Junkerman was only able to speak with Gill's mother, who told him that her son had no interest in "Talking about where he was or what he was doing".
+In attempting to get into contact with Gill and his wife Feliciå L. Gill in Humble, Texas, where Gill works as a trucker despite being a victim of an unprovoked assault that left him paralyzed, however, Junkerman was only able to speak with Gill's mother, who told him that her son refused and had no interest in "Talking about where he was or what he was doing".
 Junkerman also pursued a response from Harp, who eventually expressed interest after several months.
-Junkerman interviewed him in Harp's home in Griffin, Georgia in 2012, where Harp spoke openly for two and a half hours about the rape incident and the surrounding events, talking about how much he wished he could take it all back.
+Junkerman interviewed him in Harp's home in Griffin, Georgia, in 2012, where Harp spoke openly for two and a half hours about the rape incident and the surrounding events, and about how much he wished he could take it all back.

-In December 2017, Gill would be the victim of an unprovoked assault by a patron at a Houston nightclub who grabbed him by the neck and threw him into a wall, resulting in severe injuries, including mobility loss.

 On September 9, 2025, the Okinawa Times reported that Ledet's criminal history prior to joining the Marine Corps was more abundant than had been realized by the investigators and legal teams at the time with the robbery and aggravated assault of his ex-girlfriend.

-Other literature

-Okinawan writer Shun Medoruma would write his 2017 novel In the Woods of Memory, which centers around multiple characters' experience with sexual trauma that occurred during the 1945 Battle of Okinawa.
-The 1995 incident is referenced twice in chapters that take place in the year 2005.